networknt/light-doc/content/en/service/oauth/service/key.md

 ### /oauth2/key/{keyId}@get

-This endpoint is used to get public key certificate for JWT signature verification based on keyId in the JWT header.
-Light-Java framework should have packaged with several keys already when deployed to production, however, keys are changing frequently as old ones are expired.
-You don't want to redeploy your services just due to key changes on the OAuth server.
-This endpoint is available for all services which have an entry in client table so that clientId and clientSecret can be used to verify the identity of the service.
+This endpoint is used to get a public key certificate for JWT signature verification based on keyId in the JWT header.
+The light-Java framework should have been packaged with several keys already when deployed to production, however, keys are changing frequently as old ones expire.
+You don’t want to redeploy your services just due to key changes on the OAuth server.
+This endpoint is available for all services which have an entry in the client table so that clientId and clientSecret can be used to verify the identity of the service.

 The following validations are performed before the key is issued by the service.